-Christian Bressen Pipper, Section of Biostatistics, University of Copenhagen
+Andreas Kryger Jensen, Section of Biostatistics, Department of Health, University of Copenhagen, Denmark

 Conflicts of interest

 DMSC members will fill in and sign a declaration of conflicts of interests see appendix 13.
 DMSC membership has been restricted to individuals free of conflicts of interests.
 The source of these conflicts may be financial, scientific, or regulatory in nature.
 Thus, neither trial investigators nor individuals employed by the sponsor, nor individuals who might have regulatory responsibilities for the trial products, are members of the DMSC.
 The DMSC members do not own stock in the companies having products being evaluated by the HOT-ICU trial.